berwynhoyt/NT-Greek-Tools/README.md

 *The last two are specifically formatted to match *Learn to Read New Testament Greek* 3rd Edition, by David Alan Black.

+### Berwyn's other study tools

+[Wordcount extension for Libreoffice](https://github.com/berwynhoyt/wordcount-sections) -- counts words in each section of a document, e.g. Abstract, Essay, Footnotes.